 Assets and liabilities in foreign functional currencies are translated at the exchange rate as of the balance sheet date.
 Translation adjustments are recorded as a separate component of stockholders' equity.
 Revenue, costs and expenses denominated in foreign functional currencies are translated at the weighted average exchange rate for the period.
-The translation adjustment of \$6 for the year ended December 31, 2006 is related to our wholly-owned United Kingdom subsidiary.
-The Company had no translation adjustment for the years ended December 31, 2005 and 2004.
-The functional currency of our wholly-owned Israeli subsidiary is the U.S. dollar.
+The translation adjustment of \$19 and \$6 for the years ended December 31, 2007 and 2006 is related to the Company's wholly-owned United Kingdom subsidiary.
+The Company had no translation adjustment for the year ended December 31, 2005.
+The functional currency of the Company's wholly-owned Israeli subsidiaries is the U.S. dollar.